Golem1132/Gopnik1132/README.md

 - 👀 Guns, military, history
 - 🌱 Kotlin
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+You can't... for now 😊

 <!---
 Gopnik1132/Gopnik1132 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.